 You’ve made it through this article.
 Congratulations, you’re halfway there!

-Rouge’s Tabletop and Nano Portable Red Light Therapy Panels are the perfect size for any and all eye-related issues.
+Rouge’s Tabletop Panel is the perfect size for any and all eye-related issues.
 If you’re looking for the full-body treatment, however, our larger devices offer the same eye-health benefits, and can help you with a host of other issues, including pain and inflammation, skin rejuvenation and wound healing, athletic performance and weight loss, and plenty more!
 Check out our brief overview of the many benefits of red light therapy here.